 Green Leaves are the heart and soul of your vegetable plants because they get their food.
 But, with the advent of the winter, the leaves fall and get dried.
 Never think of sending them off to a landfill because they can benefit your organic garden.

-The dried leaves are important nutrients of your organic vegetable garden.
+The dried leaves are important nutrients for your organic vegetable garden.
 You may think that the piled up dried leaves will smother your lawn.
 Although it is partially true, if you leave the leaves as mulch on the ground, you are supporting a healthier yard.
 It is an additional layer of organic materials on the surface of the ground.

 The pile of leaves provides shelter and nesting facilities to a variety of insects and small wildlife that contribute to a healthy yard.
 The benefits of dried leaves can multiply if you make a planned approach and make an extra effort for making their best utilization.